Navigating Silent Burnout.

 Here's what most approaches won't tell you: those chronic health issues, digestive problems, and autoimmune symptoms aren't random.
 They're your body's way of saying - through the nervous system - ‘this isn't sustainable’.

 But here's what makes this particularly challenging for high-functioning women: we've learned to override our body's signals.
 We've become so skilled at pushing through that we literally can't feel when something is wrong.
-We don't notice the early signs because we're completely disembodied.
+We don't notice the early signs because we're disembodied.

 Why Traditional Self-Care Isn't Working

-I’m sure by now you've tried the usual recommendations.
+I’m sure by now you've tried the usual suggestions.
 You've done the breathing exercises, maybe tried meditation apps, reorganised your routines.
 You might even love yoga and have practiced it for years.
 I know I do!
 Yet you're still struggling.

 Movement is neutral, it’s not what you’re doing that leads to healing, it’s your capacity for staying with your experience and noticing your felt sense.
+It’s hard to take care of yourself without feeling what it is that you need.

 We never tear down your coping strategies before building genuine capacity and connection.
 Before teaching you sensory literacy so you can begin to tune in to your body moment to moment.
 We start by creating enough internal safety that slowing down doesn't feel like a threat.
 This goes against everything our push-through culture teaches, but it's what your nervous system actually needs.